 - There Are No Common Hobbies/Interests: Did you share a lot of common interests and hobbies initially?
 Doesn’t that happen anymore?
 Doing things together develops an emotional connection.
 If not, you both may experience an emotional distance that causes small cracks in the relationship.

-- You Do Not Look At Each Other With Love: Whether it is in a room full of people, around the family, or just the two of you – if you are not making eye contact and communicating love and care, it is a significant indicator of a lack of emotional intimacy.
+- You Do Not Look At Each Other With Love: Whether it is in a room full of people, around the family, or just the two of you – if you are not making eye contact and communicating love and care, it is a significant indicator of a lack of emotional intimacy and affection.

-- You Do Not Empathize With Each Oher: Not empathizing with one another can be a major sign of a lack of emotional intimacy.
+- You Do Not Empathize With Each Other: Not empathizing with one another can be a major sign of a lack of emotional intimacy and support.

 - You Avoid Physical Intimacy: If your partner is avoiding physical intimacy, the root cause could be a lack of emotional intimacy.
 In long-term relationships, emotional intimacy plays a crucial role in sexual satisfaction.
-A reason your partner may not be physically intimate is the fear of intimacy.
+A reason your partner may not be physically intimate is the fear of emotional intimacy.
 Having a bad past relationship can be the root cause of this behavior.
-Another reason could be an avoidant personality disorder, in which case, it is best to seek professional help.
+Another reason could be an avoidant personality disorder, or an avoidant attachment style, in which case, it is best to seek professional help.

 These are the signs that indicate your relationship lacks emotional intimacy.
-Thankfully, you can build emotional intimacy again and reduces the chances of potential conflicts.
+Thankfully, you can build emotional intimacy again and reduce the chances of potential conflicts.
 Keep reading to find out how.

 10 Ways To Build Emotional Intimacy With Your Partner